matthewyang204/NotepadEE/README.md

 - If the configure script needs to install stuff, enter your password if prompted
 - You can use `sudo make upgrade` instead of `sudo make install` to directly update your existing installation
 - Requires Debian-based distro to build
-- Source code is in the Linux folder; macOS source code is in separate macOS folder
+- Source code is in the Linux folder; Windows source code is in separate Windows folder

 -----
 Windows